-This UGT2B4 product ships on dry ice and should be stored at -70 °C. If not using the entire contents, aliquot to minimize freeze-thaw cycles.
-A loss of less than 15% of the catalytic activity has been observed after the product has gone through 8 freeze/thaw cycles.
+This UGT1A8 product ships on dry ice and should be stored at -70 °C. If not using the entire contents, aliquot to minimize freeze-thaw cycles.
+No loss of catalytic activity has been observed after the product has gone through 8 freeze/thaw cycles.